-Students must complete a minimum of 150 hours for EDUC 562 and EDUC 564 plus 2 hours for EDUC 669 fieldwork at two school levels to be verified by the site supervisor and the APU field experience supervisor.
+For the school psychology credential students must complete a minimum of 300 fieldwork hours for EDUC 668 and 240 hours for EDUC 669.
+To additionally receive the counseling credential, 150 fieldwork hours of EDUC 564 must be completed at two school levels (e.g., high school and middle school) to be verified by the site supervisor and the APU field experience supervisor.
 Evaluation forms are added to students' files upon completion of the field experience.
 Official transcripts verify that credit has been earned.